cancianpiero/image_classification_cifar10/README.md

 # Application of machine learning techniques for image classification.
-The objective was to compare various classification methods focusing on the construction and performance of neural networks.
+The objective is to compare various classification methods focusing on the construction and performance of neural networks.

 ## Dataset
 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.